 A great alternative to turkey during the holidays is Two Whole Roasted Chickens.
 Spoil and impress your guests with a quick and easy but tasty recipe.
-Add some apple, cranberries, potatoes and onions to the bottom of the pan and you end up with a delicious side-dish at the same time.

 Two whole roasted chickens take a lot less time to prepare, and also a lot less space in the oven than a roasted turkey and they taste absolutely amazing.
 Roasting a chicken is an easy thing.
 Roasting two is the exact same.

 A lot of people feel intimidated when it comes to roasting a whole chicken when in fact it is easy peasy!
 I’m not saying that with my chef’s hat on but as my former self who found out after roasting a whole chicken for the first time how easy it really is.
 I was totally amazed and to be honest, I felt a bit silly for having been scared.

 For a holiday dinner with friends and family over, one whole roasted chicken is not enough food of course.
 I did wonder if roasting two chickens would take longer than roasting one.
 I ran some tests and here you have all the info you need to succeed in the process :)